saidvandeklundert/saidvandeklundert.github.io/_posts/2019-10-15-arista_configure_sessions.md

     vrf forwarding labmgmt
 </pre>

 If everything looks good, you can follow-up and use <b>device.commit_config()</b> to apply the configuration to the device.
-You can read more on NAPALM here [here](www.saidvandeklundert.net/2019-09-20-napalm/).
+You can read more on NAPALM [here](www.saidvandeklundert.net/2019-09-20-napalm/).